tc39/proposal-smart-pipelines/readme.md

 #### Lexical Environments

 <details open>
-<summary>The ES spec associates Identifiers with variables/functions using an
+<summary>The ECMAScript spec associates Identifiers with variables or functions
-abstract data structure called a Lexical Environment, which is essentially a linked list of Lexical Environments.
+using an abstract data structure called a Lexical Environment, which is essentially a linked list of Lexical Environments.
 A single piece of the chain of Lexical Environments is called an Environment Record.
 Syntactic structures such as functions and blocks each have their own Lexical Environments, created whenever such code is evaluated at runtime. </summary>

 > A Lexical Environment is a specification type used to define the association
 > of Identifiers to specific variables and functions based upon the lexical